metayeti/YABS.js/README.md

 Bundles are processed and glued together in order they were listed in.

-When using bundles, the `"output_file"` parameter is required (remember to include the relative path in the parameter, otherwise the output will be created on build root).
+When using bundles, the `"output_file"` parameter is required (remember to include the relative path in the parameter, otherwise the output will be created on build target root).

-When using header variables in a bundle, all listed sourcefiles will be processed for JSDoc tags with the *latest read* having priority (if a bundle has 3 scripts and they each have a `@version` variable, the *last script read* will be the one whose value gets used in the final output file).
+When using header variables in a bundle, all listed sourcefiles will be processed for JSDoc tags with the *latest read* having priority (if a bundle has 3 scripts and they each have a `@version` variable, the *last script read* will be the one whose value gets used in the output file).

 Preprocessor variables in bundles are on a per-bundle basis, not per-script - the input files will be preprocessed as if they are one file, glued together.
-Note that you can **not** use preprocessor includes with bundles, because the glued output file materializes on the build side and cannot reference files which are relative to the source side.
+Note that preprocessor includes will **not** work with bundles because the glued output file materializes on the build side and as such cannot reference files which are relative to the file on the source side.
 This shouldn't be a problem in real-world cases because if you're already using bundles, you probably shouldn't be also using preprocessor includes at the same time.

 ### 5.6.
 Batch building

 YABS.js can build in batch mode!
-To do so, create a `build_all.json` (the filename can be anything, but `build.json` is a useful convention and it also provides the comfort of simply be able to type `node yabs.js` or `node build.js` into the command line, and YABS.js will automatically figure out - and prioritize - the `build_all.json` file).
+To do so, create a `build_all.json` (the filename can be anything, but `build_all.json` is a useful convention).

 Into this file, add a single entry named `"batch_build"`.

-You can list all your build instructions files in order you wish to have them built inside this entry:
+Inside, list all your build instructions files in the order you wish to have them built:

 ```JSON
   "batch_build": [